Doncic’s 35 points, 13 assists send Mavs past Cavs 120-112

-CLEVELAND (AP)Luka Doncic scored 35 points, added 13 assists and put Dallas on the brink of a postseason berth, leading the Mavericks to a 120-112 win on Wednesday night over the Cleveland Cavaliers, who were without star forward Evan Mobley.
+Doncic scored 35 points, added 13 assists and just missed another triple-double, leading the Dallas Mavericks to a 120-112 win on Wednesday night over the Cleveland Cavaliers, who were without star rookie forward Evan Mobley.

-Dorian Finney-Smith added a career-high 28 points for Dallas, which entered the game fourth in the Western Conference.
-With a win and loss by Minnesota, the Mavericks are assured of having one of the top six playoff spots.
+Dorian Finney-Smith added a career-high 28 points – many of them off passes from Doncic – for Dallas, which came in fourth in the Western Conference and locked up one of the top six playoff spots.

 Doncic scored 20 with ease in the third, when the Mavericks took control by outscoring the Cavaliers 39-22.

-With Cleveland still hanging around in the fourth, the do-it-all All-Star forward, who finished one rebound short of his second triple-double in two nights, put the Cavs away with a deep 3.
+With Cleveland still hanging around in the fourth, the do-it-all All-Star forward, who finished one rebound short of his second triple-double in two nights, put the Cavs away with a deep, dagger 3.

+”We talked about there being a large Slovenian contingent in Cleveland on the plane,” Mavericks coach Jason Kidd said. ”He wanted to put on a good show and came to work.
+He comes to work every night.

+”He knew when to pass the ball and when to attack.
+Luka will have two (guys) on the ball and he trusts his teammates to make plays.”

 Caris LeVert had his best game with Cleveland, scoring 32 points.
-Darius Garland added 25 points and 10 assists for the Cavs, who have dropped four of five and are trying to hang onto a home game in the play-in tournament.
+Darius Garland added 25 points and 10 assists for the Cavs, who have dropped four of five and are trying to hang onto a home game in the play-in tournament amid some major injuries.

 One of the game’s most complete players, Doncic dominated in the third to help the Mavericks erase a six-point halftime deficit and take an 11-point lead into the fourth.